mikehaldas/TeslaPi/README.md

   </ul>
   <hr>
   <h2>Disclosure and Use</h2>
   <p>Please note that I would not consider this a production ready security application by any means.
 I created this project for fun shortly after I took delivery of my Model 3 Tesla.
-Please use it with that in mind and at your own risk please.
+Please use it with that in mind and at your own risk.
   </p>